Are you looking for the best rod and reel combo?

 Reel: Lew’s Mach 2

-Lew’s has created a fantastic all-around baitcaster combo with this setup.
+Lew’s has created a fantastic all-around baitcasting rod and reel combo with this setup.
 The reel has a solid one-piece graphite frame and a super smooth ten-bearing system: lightweight and super low profile (SLP), the reel pairs perfectly with the IM8 graphite rod.
-The inclusion of the lightweight reel and graphite rod makes the combo exceptionally light and comfortable for extended use.
+The inclusion of the lightweight fishing reel and graphite fishing rod makes the combo exceptionally light and comfortable for extended use.

-Brakes are easy to set and super-adjustable, which makes it ideal for everyone from a beginner to a seasoned angler.
-If you’re looking for a go-to baitcaster combo, this should be high on your list.
+Brakes are easy to set and super-adjustable, which makes them ideal for everyone from a beginner to a seasoned angler.
+If you’re looking for the best baitcasting reel combo, this should be high on your list.

 Ugly Stik GX2 Spinning Rod and Reel Combo

 If you’re looking for a great all-around fishing rod and reel combo that won’t break the bank, the Ugly Stik GX2 is calling your name.
 It comes in several lengths and has the legendary Ugly Stik durability built-in.
 The smaller, ultra-light fishing rods are one-piece and provide exceptional (for the price) sensitivity for panfish and trout.